Business intelligence in marketing:

 Targeted demographics

-BI software enables effective customer segmentation and accurate customer lifetime value tracking, helping marketers to focus on the most profitable customers, timely identify new customer segments, and retain high-value customers.
+BI software enables effective customer segmentation and accurate customer lifetime value tracking, helping marketers focus on the most profitable customers, timely identify new customer segments, and retain high-value customers.

 Optimized marketing spend